jindrichmynarz/pattern-launder/README.md

 You can see all the command-line options of the tool by running `./pattern_launder --help`.

+For a more detailed example, you can see [how to estimate popularity of vocabularies](examples/vocabulary-usage/README.md).

 Alternatively, you can use the tool as a dependency in your Clojure programs.
 The `pattern-launder.core` namespace exposes two public functions matching the command-line functionality.
 The function `triples` obtains triples matching a given triple pattern (a map with `:subject`, `:predicate`, and `:object` keys) and returns a lazy sequence of triples in [JSON-LD](https://w3c.github.io/json-ld-syntax).
 The function `triple-count` returns an estimated count of triples matching the given triple pattern, provided in the same format as above.

 ## License